 There are lots of online freelance marketplaces offering opportunities across all fields and niches.
 Fiverr and PeoplePerHour are two of the most popular.
-But which one is best for you in the battle of Fiverr vs PeoplePerHour?
+But if you’re at the beginning of your freelancing career, which one should you pick?

-In this article, we look at the main differences between Fiverr and PeoplePerHour when it comes to price, quality of work, fees, and ease of use to help you decide which one suits you best.
+In this article, I look at the main differences between Fiverr and PeoplePerHour when it comes to pricing, quality of work, fees, and ease of use to help you decide which one suits you best.

 What Is Fiverr?

-You can create up to seven gigs and set your own fee for each gig.
+You can create up to seven gigs and set your own fee for each gig when you first start.
 The more gigs you sell on Fiverr, the more the platform rewards you with exposure.
 The more clients you work with, the more your earning capacity increases.

 What Is PeoplePerHour?